robstoll/atrium/README.md

 ```
 </ex-map-only-1>

-And the other overload which expects a `KeyValue` and allows defining sub asertions for the value:
+And the other overload which expects a `KeyValue` and allows defining sub expectations for the value:

 <ex-map-only-2>